 Edited by Jack Davy and Charlotte Dixon

-Miniaturisation is the creation of small objects that resemble larger ones, usually but not always for purposes different to those of the larger original object.
-Worlds in Miniature brings together researchers working across different regions, time periods and disciplines to explore the subject of miniaturisation as a material culture technique.
+Miniaturisation is the creation of small objects that resemble larger ones, usually, but not always, for purposes different to those of the larger original object.
+Worlds in Miniature brings together researchers working across various regions, time periods and disciplines to explore the subject of miniaturisation as a material culture technique.
 It offers original contribution to the field of miniaturisation through its broad geographical scope, interdisciplinary approach, and deep understanding of miniatures and their diverse contexts.

-Interspersing the chapters are interviews with miniature-makers, including two miniature boat-builders at the National Maritime Museum Cornwall and a freelance architectural model-maker, Professor Susanne Küchler concludes the volume with a theoretical study summarising the current state of miniaturisation as a research discipline.
-The interdisciplinary nature of the volume makes it suitable reading for anthropologists, historians, archaeologists and artists, and for researchers in related fields across the social sciences.
+Interspersing the chapters are interviews with miniature-makers, including two miniature boat-builders at the National Maritime Museum Cornwall and a freelance architectural model-maker.
+Professor Susanne Küchler concludes the volume with a theoretical study summarising the current state of miniaturisation as a research discipline.
+The interdisciplinary nature of the volume makes it suitable reading for anthropologists, archaeologists, historians and artists, and for researchers in related fields across the social sciences.

 Charlotte Dixon currently works in education at the National Maritime Museum Cornwall.
 She previously worked at Southampton City Council Arts and Heritage and obtained a Collaborative Doctoral Award PhD in Maritime Archaeology from the University of Southampton and British Museum in 2018.

 Jack Davy is currently Senior Research Assistant at the University of East Anglia, working on an AHRC project on Native American history.
-He previously worked at the British Museum and Horniman Museum, and obtained a PhD in Anthropology from UCL in 2017.
+He previously worked at the British Museum and Horniman Museum, and obtained a Collaborative Doctoral Award PhD in Anthropology from UCL and the British Museum in 2017.

 1. What Makes a Miniature?: an introduction